 Hiring augmented staff is a good way to manage your resources in contingent settings.
 It keeps you from investing in people who are not the best fit for your projects.

-5. No Training Required
+5. No Training is Required

 Another staff augmentation benefit is that you not only save money on hiring and legal fees, but exempt yourself from training as well.